ihmeuw-msca/weighted-average/Paper.md

 ## Reproducing Space-Time Smoothing in CODEm

-A detailed example shows how to use `WeAve' to reproduce core functinality of space-time smoothing in Cause of Death modeling for the Global Burden of Disease.
+A detailed example shows how to use `WeAve' to reproduce core functinality of space-time smoothing in Cause of Death modeling (CODEm) for the Global Burden of Disease.

 For each observation $i$ in the data set $\mathcal{D}$, weights are assigned to the remaining observations $j$ based on their similarity across age, time, and location.
 The predicted or smoothed residual $\hat{r}$ is then the weighted average of the residuals $r$,
 $\hat{r}_i = \sum_{j \in \mathcal{D}} w_{i, j} \, r_j$.

 CODEm uses an exponential kernel for age:
 $w_{i, j}^a = \frac{1}{\exp(\omega \, |a_i - a_j|)}$ tricubic kernel for year:

 $w_{i, j}^t = \left(1 - \left(\frac{|t_i - t_j|}